rails/propshaft/README.md

 ## Installation

-With Rails 7+, you can start a new application with propshaft using `rails new myapp -a propshaft`.
+With Rails 7+, you can start a new application with propshaft using `rails new myapp -a propshaft` (pending the merge of [rails/rails#43261](https://github.com/rails/rails/pull/43261)).

 ## Usage